Diagram showing multiple email addresses (contact@example.com, info@example.com, admin@example.com) redirecting into one catch-all inbox.

 Catch-all emails can be a powerful asset in both personal and business use.
 Here are key scenarios where enabling one is highly beneficial:

-• 👤 Privacy-conscious use: Generate one-time aliases to sign up for tools and subscriptions without exposing your core inbox.
+Privacy-conscious use: Generate one-time aliases to sign up for tools without exposing your core inbox

-• 🧪 Testing web forms or automation tools where multiple dummy emails may be generated.
+Testing web forms: Perfect for automation tools where multiple dummy emails may be generated

 That said, if you’re receiving a lot of spam, you may want to temporarily disable your catch-all or route it through a spam filter before it hits your main inbox.